Chronic Ear Infections in Canines

 “These are simple, old-fashioned remedies,” says Dr. Hershman.
 “There is nothing high-tech about them.
 But after 30 years of treating ear infections, I’m convinced more than ever that they are the best way to treat canine ear infections.”

--CJ Puotinen is the author of The Encyclopedia of Natural Pet Care and Natural Remedies for Dogs and Cats, both of which are available from DogWise.
-She has also authored several books about human health including Natural Relief from Aches and Pains, available from your favorite bookseller.
+CJ Puotinen is the author of The Encyclopedia of Natural Pet Care and Natural Remedies for Dogs and Cats, both of which are available from DogWise.
+She has also authored several books about human health including Natural Relief from Aches and Pains.